heavyai/heavydb/docs/mapd-guide/loading-data.rst

     <data stream> | StreamInsert <table> <mapd database> --host <localhost> --port 9091
     -u <mapd_user> -p <mapd_pwd> --delim '\t' --batch 1000

-Stream data into MapD by attaching the StreamInsert program onto the end of a data stream.
+Stream data into MapD Core by attaching the StreamInsert program onto the end of a data stream.
 The data stream could be another program printing to standard out, a Kafka endpoint, or any other real-time stream output.
 Users may specify the appropriate batch size according to the expected stream rates and desired insert frequency.
-The MapD target table must already exist before attempting to stream data into the table.
+The target table must already exist before attempting to stream data into the table.

 Example: